Celebrating 20 Years of Training in Botox®, Aesthetic Medicine

 Because Botox® is a prescription-only medication and a medical procedure, its advertising is regulated more strictly than most cosmetic or wellness services.
 Governments, industry colleges, and advertising standards councils watch Botox® marketing closely to protect the public from misleading claims, prevent trivialization of medical services, and ensure patient safety.

 Violating advertising guidelines can lead to fines, disciplinary action, or reputational damage.
 For both practitioners and clinics, compliance isn’t just good ethics—it’s critical business protection.
+You can learn more in our Botox training course.

 What Must Be Included in Botox® Advertising?